When you commit to a new office design it’s likely to be used for the next five or ten years.

-With this in mind, it is imperative you get the design right from the get-go.
+With this in mind, it is imperative you get the office design right from the get-go.
 The factors contributing to a practical and welcoming space include a workable layout, stylish decor and the flexibility to adapt to your evolving business.

 When selecting the finishes of walls, desktops, furniture and floors, take budget into account as well as aesthetics.

-When you work with your office interior designer, let them know of your plans for future growth.
+When you work with your interior designer, let them know of your plans for future growth.
 They will be able to create areas which can adapt to accommodate changing organisational structure and additional team members.

 Safety and compliance